zeroluck/docs/sources/reference/mod_auth_oidc/ubuntu-installation.md

 # service apache2 restart
 ```

-To validate the availability if the website try to access the page via
+To validate the availability if the website access the page via
 `https://dynamic.gluu.org:44443/dynamic`.
 As a result, you should see
 the discovery page as pictured below.
 Enter `admin@ce.gluu.org` to
 access the site.